-- 8.19.
-Durham County Council's fourth Rights of Way Improvement Plan (ROWIP4) is a 10-year plan (2023-2033) and focusses on improving County Durham's Public Rights of Way (PROWs) network to make it suitable for the 21st century.
-The Plan is community-led and is driven by the quality of information; ROWIP4 aims to implement high-standard monitoring methods, as well as develop a county-wide app. - 8.20.
-Developers can (potentially) refer to ROWIP4 to see where PROWs can connect to building developments and to understand the importance of PROWs as purposive wellbeing and healthy infrastructure.
+- 8.24 Developers can (potentially) refer to ROWIP4 to see where PROWs can connect to building developments and to understand the importance of PROWs as purposive wellbeing and healthy infrastructure.
 People need access to the outdoor environment, which was illustrated during the Covid-19 pandemic, where people benefitted considerably from having access to PROWs on their doorstep; the culture has changed where PROWs are becoming crucial for mental and physical wellbeing.
-Developments which prioritise access to PROWs and focus on pathways near communities strengthen the interest in the PROW network and enable healthy infrastructure to be created for a range of users: wheelchair users, pushchair users, cyclists, horse-riders, and dog walkers, and develop a sense of local living. - 8.21.
-For PROWs, under Policy 26 (Green Infrastructure) of the CDP, development will be expected to maintain or improve the permeability of the built environment and access to the countryside for pedestrians, cyclists, and horse-riders.
+Developments which prioritise access to PROWs and focus on pathways near communities strengthen the interest in the PROW network and enable healthy infrastructure to be created for a range of users: wheelchair users, pushchair users, cyclists, horse-riders, and dog walkers, and develop a sense of local living. - 8.25 For PROWs, under Policy 26 (Green Infrastructure) of the CDP, development will be expected to maintain or improve the permeability of the built environment and access to the countryside for pedestrians, cyclists, and horse-riders.
 Proposals must not result in the loss of, or deterioration in the quality of, PROWs.
 Therefore, developers must take careful consideration of PROWs during any nature of development in the County, not just as part of residential development.
-Any diversions that are required or put in place due to development must ensure new routes are direct, convenient, and attractive, and must not have a detrimental impact on environmental or heritage assets that form a part of PROWs. - 8.22.
-Green Infrastructure is important to highlight because it fulfils several important functions that ROWIP4 will aim to additionally address.
+Any diversions that are required or put in place due to development must ensure new routes are direct, convenient, and attractive, and must not have a detrimental impact on environmental or heritage assets that form a part of PROWs. - 8.26 Green Infrastructure is important to highlight because it fulfils several important functions that ROWIP4 will aim to additionally address.
 These functions include equality of access, increasing recreational and sport activities, making towns and settlements attractive, improving health and wellbeing, and climate change mitigation.
 Furthermore, Green Infrastructure remains important because it enables the provision of safe and sustainable modes of travel (Policy 21 of the CDP), such as walking and cycling, to take place through using the PROW.
 Routes must have a clear link to existing services and local amenities for the convenience of all users.
-Green Infrastructure, in tandem with ROWIP4, therefore increases opportunities for healthy living. - 8.23.
-To support the provision of PROWs and to fund improvements to PROWs across the County, financial contributions can be used through open space investment, encouraging developers to increase access to Green Infrastructure through specialist design, and thereby enable developers to financially contribute to PROWs and physical activity.
+Green Infrastructure, in tandem with ROWIP4, therefore increases opportunities for healthy living. - 8.27 To support the provision of PROWs and to fund improvements to PROWs across the County, financial contributions can be used through open space investment, encouraging developers to increase access to Green Infrastructure through specialist design, and thereby enable developers to financially contribute to PROWs and physical activity.
 Financial contributions would have to be negotiated on a site-by-site basis depending on the characteristics of the site.
 Greater financial investment in PROWs creates a high-standard network of routes for residents and tourists to enjoy.